-You don’t need to change your thermostat to a higher setting if it is particularly cold outside – the thermostat senses your home’s temperature and your boiler will continue warming your home until it reaches this temperature.
+You don’t need to change your thermostat to a higher setting if it is particularly cold outside.
+The thermostat senses your home’s temperature, and your boiler will continue warming your home until it reaches this temperature.
 However, as it will take longer for your central heating to reach your preferred temperature in cold weather, you may wish to change your timer settings so that your heating turns on at a slightly earlier time.

-Your engineer will also check your flues, vents and the internal components of the boiler.
-A problem with any of these could cause your energy bill to be higher than it should be, and could even prove dangerous.
+Your engineer will also check your flues, vents, and the internal components of the boiler.
+A problem with any of these could cause your energy bill to be higher than it should be and could even prove dangerous.

 If your boiler is particularly old or inefficient, it may be time for you to replace it.
 Older boilers are considerably less energy efficient than newer models, and by upgrading to a new model, you could save up to £300 a year.

 Of course, a replacement boiler can be expensive.
-You may be able to access grants, loans or other finance options for your boiler replacement through the Green Deal and Energy Company Obligation – contact your local authority and your energy supplier for further information.
+You may be able to access grants, loans, or other finance options for your boiler replacement through the Green Deal and Energy Company Obligation; contact your local authority and your energy supplier for further information.

 External walls are colder than internal walls, so rearrange your furniture so that you sit and sleep next to interior walls and away from windows.

-If your schedule allows, open curtains on the south-facing side of your home when the sun comes up and close them again when night falls and you turn your heating on.
-The sun will heat up your home for free, and the curtains will insulate your home and prevent heat escaping through your windowpanes.
+If your schedule allows, open the curtains on the south-facing side of your home when the sun comes up and close them again when night falls and you turn your heating on.
+The sun will heat up your home for free, and the curtains will insulate your home and prevent heat from escaping through your windowpanes.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.